bikeshedder/thermagate/README.md

 1. `cargo install cross`
 2. `cross build --release --target armv7-unknown-linux-musleabihf`
-3. Copy the binary `target/armv7-unknown-linux-musleabihf/release/altherma-gateway` to the target device.
+3. Copy the binary `target/armv7-unknown-linux-musleabihf/release/thermagate` to the target device.

 ## Configuration file

-The `altherma-gateway` command comes with a `default-config` command that will print the default configuration.
+The `thermagate` command comes with a `default-config` command that will print the default configuration.
 You can pipe that output to a `config.toml` and change it as needed:

 ```
-altherma-gateway default-config > config.toml
+thermagate default-config > config.toml
 ```

 You probably want to change the `listen` address to something more relaced such as `0.0.0.0:3000` so it can be reached from the outside and modify the `[mqtt]` settings.